-There are also 12 multiplayer only maps included.
+There are also 12 multiplayer-only maps included.

-Differences in DOS and Console-based releases
+Differences in DOS and console-based releases

 Enemies also function differently in the PC version.
 The magmantis enemy in particular was severely toned down for the later releases; in the PC version, he reaches 30 feet above the player and can nearly kill the player in a single shot.
 Likewise, he's used more as a midboss-type character than as a standard enemy type in a smaller form such as in the Saturn and Playstation releases.
-Giant Piranhas deal significantly less damage and are little more than a nuisence in the DOS version.
+Giant Piranhas deal significantly less damage and are little more than a nuisance in the DOS version.
 Generally, sprites are far clearer, larger and more detailed in the PC version.

 Differences in US and European Releases

 The European release was approximately 4 months after the US release, but aside from trivial changes to the install and setup portions, it's identical.

 Log in to comment